bbk-pij-2012-22/customer-subscription-services/README.md

 ## Running the tests

 1. Clone the project
-2. Provide a mysql DB
+2. Provide a blank mysql DB (see above)
+3. Run command `mvn clean install` from the project root directory

 ## Built With